Gavin Massey: Colchester United

-2013–14 season

 The 2013–14 season saw Massey begin his first full pre-season with Colchester.
-He started with a goal in the U's 2–0 friendly win over Bishop's Stortford on 13 July 2013, and scored again during a 3–0 win at Needham Market on 27 July.
-In League One, Massey opened his scoring account in the second game of the season, providing the only goal in a win against Port Vale at the Colchester Community Stadium on 10 August 2013, turning in Jabo Ibehre's rebounded effort from a Chris Neal save.
+He opened his scoring account in the second game of the season, providing the only goal in a win against Port Vale at the Colchester Community Stadium on 10 August, turning in Jabo Ibehre's rebounded effort from a Chris Neal save.
 He then suffered a hamstring injury during Colchester's 4–1 defeat by Dagenham & Redbridge in the Football League Trophy on 3 September, leaving him out of action for much of September and early October.
 After making just a handful of appearances, Massey was ruled out for all of December 2013 and January 2014 with a recurrence of his hamstring injury after limping off from the U's 1–1 draw at Preston North End on 23 November.

-On 11 February 2014, Massey made his first appearance since 23 November following his hamstring injury, coming on as a substitute in a 2–0 away defeat to Port Vale.
+On 11 February, Massey made his first appearance since 23 November following his hamstring injury, coming on as a substitute in a 2–0 away defeat to Port Vale.
 He scored his first goal since 10 August in a 2–1 home victory over Coventry City on 8 March.
-He followed this up with his third goal of the season when he bundled home Marcus Bean's centre in a 2–2 draw with Bristol City on 22 March.
+He followed this up with his third goal of the season when he was set up by Marcus Bean in scoring a goal during a 2–2 match with Bristol City on 22 March.
 Massey's campaign ended with three goals in 31 appearances in a season disrupted by injury.